 A company is only as secure as its weakest link.
-But what if the weakest link isn't at the company at all, but rather one of its third-party suppliers?
+But what if the weakest link isn't at the company at all, but rather one of its third-party vendors?
 A company can reinforce its own security posture by training its staff and implementing the latest tech, but it still has to provide access and share information with its suppliers, and its suppliers’ suppliers, and so on along the chain.
 With each degree of separation, the company has less control over its suppliers’ security – especially small suppliers lacking security controls.
-But when there is a data breach, no matter how far along in the supply chain, the company itself bears the brunt of the consequences.
+But when there is a data breach, no matter how far along in the supply chain (e.g. even if it's your vendor's vendor's vendor), you yourself bear the consequences.

 This was the case with Target in 2015, that suffered a massive data breach when malicious actors got into Target's system via one of its suppliers, a mom-and-pop HVAC cleaner.
 The financial impact to Target and its customers was high, the reputation impact even higher.
 More recently it was the case when the US Treasury Board was compromised via its supplier, SolarWinds.

-Supply chain attacks are not rare events.
-Since 2017 working for several IT security companies I would venture that 1 out of every 3 data breaches I have read about came down to a security breach via a less well-guarded supplier.
+Third party vendor attacks are not rare events.
+Since 2017 working for several IT security companies I would venture that 1 out of every 3 data breaches I have read about came down to a security breach via a less well-guarded vendor.
 But don't take my word for it - a survey found that nearly 60% of companies in 2018 were the victim of third-party data breaches, a notable increase over the previous year.
+More recently, Black Kite tracks a comprehensive list of third party vendor breaches.

 In this article, let's look at a list of supply-chain attack "greatest hits" over the last few years, as well as some insights into the market opportunity that software companies and IT leaders have if they can solve this yet-unsolved problem.